SebaMutuku/pesapap-api/README.md

 Clone the repository: git clone [Https repo url](https://github.com/SebaMutuku/pesapap-api.git) for https and [Ssh repo url](git@github.com:SebaMutuku/pesapap-api.git)
 Navigate to the project directory and :
-1. Build the project: mvn clean install
+1. Build the project: mvn install -DskipTests
 2. Run the project: mvn spring-boot:run -> The application will be available at http://localhost:9096.

 You can also build it with docker file.